SIEGEL+GALE • SUMMER 2024

 • Reddit, Twitter

-I then organized this information into various touchpoint profiles, to help the team visualize the role of each touchpoint in the customer journey better.
+I created touchpoint "profiles" for the two platforms in order to help the team visualize the role of each platform in the customer journey better.

 EXPERIENCE OBJECTIVES